areeb85/PeerToPeerExchange/README.md

 - **PostgreSQL**: The backend database that stores user and book information.
 - **Supabase**: An open-source Firebase alternative that provides backend services, such as real-time databases and authentication, used to manage user interactions and data storage.
 - **Fuse.js**: Integrated for fuzzy search functionality, enhancing the search experience by allowing flexibility in user queries.
+- **Firebase**: Used only for hosting the web app - https://peertopeerareeb.web.app

 ## How It Works

 1. **User Registration**: Users register on the platform and set up their profiles.
 2. **Book Listing**: Users list their books with necessary details.
 3. **Book Requests**: Users search and request books.
 Requests are placed in a priority queue based on the user's accumulated points and active time spent on the platform.
-4. **Book Exchange**: When a user decides to pass on a book, the system checks for the next eligible user in the priority queue and facilitates the exchange by notifying both parties.
+4. **Book Exchange**: When a user decides to pass on a book, the system checks for the next eligible user in the priority queue and facilitates the exchange by notifying the current owner of the book.
+Once the owner is done reading the book, they can approve the request and transfer the ownership to the next eligible user.
 5. **Notification System**: Ensures users are informed when it is their turn to receive a book or when someone requests one of their books.

+## Future Works

+While the current version of the Peer-to-Peer Book Exchange Platform offers a functional and interactive way for users to exchange books, there are several areas identified for future improvements:

+1. **Testing**: Currently, the platform lacks comprehensive automated tests.
+Future development will include the implementation of unit and integration tests to ensure code reliability and facilitate easier updates and refactoring.

+2. **Environment Variables for API Keys**: API keys and sensitive credentials are currently not stored securely.
+Moving forward, these will be managed via environment variables to enhance security and conform with best practices in software development.

+3. **AI-Driven Features**:
+   - **Book Recommendations**: Integrate machine learning to analyze user preferences and reading habits to offer personalized book recommendations.
+   - **Smart Search**: Implement AI-enhanced search algorithms to improve search results and efficiency, possibly extending to semantic search capabilities.
+   - **Automated Book Matching**: Develop an AI system that can automatically suggest potential book exchanges based on user interests and book availability.

+4. **User Experience Enhancements**:
+   - **Responsive Design**: Improve the responsiveness of the web application to ensure it is fully functional on devices of all sizes.
+   - **User Interface Improvements**: Continuously update the user interface to make it more intuitive and user-friendly based on user feedback.

+5. **Security Enhancements**:
+   - **OAuth Integration**: Implement OAuth for more secure and versatile user authentication.
+   - **Data Encryption**: Enhance data security by encrypting sensitive user data stored in the database.

+These improvements aim to make the Peer-to-Peer Book Exchange Platform more robust, secure, and user-friendly, enhancing the overall user experience and platform reliability.